Manager’s Guide: 15 Steps – Review of Occupational Health Service Provision

 1. Size of Organisation

-The type of review you choose for your occupational health services, will depend on:
+The type of review you choose for your occupational health service depends on:

 - The size of the organisation that you work in

 - The geographical spread of your company and the contracts you work on

 - How much control you have over contracts